mstksg/inCode/copy/entries/inside.md

 There are a lot of special worlds out there.

 1. The world of *Maybe*, in which things may or may not be there.
+1. The world of Either, in which things may or may not be there, and come with a reason as to why they are not there.
-2. The world of *List*, in which things may be many things.
+2. The world of *List*, in which things are values between many possibilities.
-3. The world of *Reader r*, in which things are things that do not yet exist but are awaiting an *r* before they can come to be.
+3. The world of *Reader r*, in which things are things that do not yet exist, but will exist in the future as soon as you one day supply an r.
-3. The world of *State s*, in which things are things that are awaiting an *s* before they can come to be, but modify the *s* in the process.
+4. The world of State s, in which things are things that do not yet exist, but will exist in the future as soon as you one day supply an s; but that s may be modified in the process.
-4. The world of *IO*, in which things are things that will be computed by a CPU, which can react to the outside world during that process.
+5. The world of *IO*, in which things are things that do not yet exist --- things that will be computed by a CPU in the future, in which their computation process may interact with the outside world.

 And many more.